-Here’s the point: there are some products that simply seem generic, even if they’re really not.
+Here’s the point: some products simply seem generic, even if they’re really not.

 Until fairly recently, most people put sweatpants in that category.
-You may have tried on a few pair, looked to see if they were machine-washable, or compared colors and prices before putting down your credit card.
-But it’s unlikely that you went to the sporting goods or department store, or shopped online, with your heart set on purchasing a specific brand or style.
+You may have tried on a few pairs, looked to see if they were machine-washable, or compared colours and prices before putting down your credit card.
+But it’s unlikely that you went to the sporting goods or department store or shopped online with your heart set on purchasing a specific brand or style.

 After all – they’re just sweatpants.
 Right?